SignDiff: Diffusion Model for American Sign Language Production: INTRODUCTION

-To accommodate the larger and semantically richer dataset How2Sign, we have developed adaptable modules that optimize mask handling, batch computation, memory utilization, and tensor operations for ASL-SLP Transformers.
+To accommodate the larger and semantically richer dataset How2Sign, we have developed adaptable modules that optimize mask handling, batch computation, memory utilization, and tensor operations for Fast-SLP Transformers.
 Additionally, we have designed a novel loss function specifically tailored to the model, which enhances the learning process for longer videos and enables the production of sign language demonstrations of extended durations.
-Furthermore, we adopt \ourmethodName{} to create higher-resolution and visually appealing representations of real human signers. \ourmethodName{} is the first sign language pre-training diffusion model obtained by fine-tuning the standardized SD1.5 base model using processed How2Sign video data.
+Furthermore, we apply \ourmethodName{} to create higher-resolution and visually appealing representations of real human signers. \ourmethodName{} is the a diffusion model dedicated to producing authentic sign language videos (pose2video).
+We developed SignDiff by fine-tuning the widely-used Stable Diffusion 1.5 model \cite{Rombach_2022_CVPR}, training it on carefully processed videos from the How2Sign dataset.
 Previous GAN-based sign language rendering methods~\cite{stoll2020text2sign,cui2019deep,ventura2020can,saunders2021anonysign,CelebAMask-HQ} could not meet our demand due to the increasing volume of training data.